Limited voting: Practice and issues

-But a minority getting representation (at least one seat) under limited voting is not guaranteed, since a sectional vote may not be effective due to the number of candidates fielded and the manner in which votes are cast for party candidates.
+But a minority getting representation (at least one seat) under limited voting is not guaranteed, since a majority party with enough support and proper coordination among its supporters can sweep all of the seats.

-To ensure a minority winning one seat out of three when each voter has two votes and only two parties are in the contest, it is necessary to get the votes of a full two-fifths of the voters.
+To ensure a minority winning one seat out of three when each voter has two votes and only two parties are in the contest, it is sufficient to get the votes of a full two-fifths of the voters.
+The minority must still nominate two candidates, in order to make sure none of their supporters' votes leak to their opponents.
 In the above case the Red party had support from just more than two-fifths of the voters.

 In cases where there are more than two parties running candidates and voters cast their two votes along party lines, the smaller of the two largest parties must have 40 percent of the total valid votes, or 40 percent of the valid votes of the largest and second-largest parties combined, to be sure to take a seat, and then might elect both of its candidates.
 If voters do not cast their votes along party lines or do not cast both votes, the smaller of the two largest parties can take a seat only if its most-popular candidate is more popular than the least-popular candidate of the largest party.

 If the largest party runs three candidates hoping to take all the seats, it may suffer from vote splitting and take just one seat.
 (It could happen that both parties would each run three candidates and suffer vote splitting and then the outcome could be conjectured in countless ways.)

 If the larger party runs three candidates and the smaller runs two, it is possible for the larger party to win all three seats.

 But it is also possible for the least-popular of the two parties to win more seats than the other.
 The Blue Party, even if it is the most-popular party, may win only one of the available seats if it attempts to win all three and overreaches itself.

 Since the Blue party has nearly 60% of the vote, it may be tempted to try to win all three seats.
 To do this, it must field three candidates.
 The Red Party, aware of its relative weakness, is likely to choose only to run two and thus not to disperse its vote.
 (With each voter having two votes, there is no reason to run only one candidate.)

 Assuming 20,000 electors in the town cast two votes each, the results might thus be: